John-Jaramillo/my-workout/docs/index.md

 ## Summary

-This Android app will allow a user to create an exercise routine by choosing from a list of exercises based on the equipment the user has available.
-The list will include aerobic and resistance based exercises.
+This Android app will allow a user to create an exercise routine by choosing from a list of weight training exercises.
 The user then can keep track of their progress by entering information into an exercise log.
-The aerobic exercises will track time, distance and heart rate.
-The resistance exercises will track sets, repetitions, and weight.
+The app will allow the user to track sets, repetitions, and weight for each exercise.

 ## Intended users